pyeventsourcing/eventsourcing/docs/topics/application.rst

 The application has a domain model with one domain entity called ``CustomAggregate``, defined below.
 The entity has one attribute, called ``a``.
-It is subclass of the library's ``AggregateRoot`` entity class.
+It is a subclass of the library's ``AggregateRoot`` entity class.